This post may contain affiliate links.We may earn little commission or products from the companies mentioned in this post.

 - health care

 - Sum up your income and expenses for the month.
-You will either have a balanced budget or unbalanced budget.
+You will either have a balanced budget or an unbalanced budget.

 When your budget is balanced it means your income equals your expenses or your expenses are less than your income.
 Hence, an unbalanced budget means your expenditure supersedes your income.
 In cases of an unbalanced budget, you have to make adjustments to your expenditure.